urban-1/remote-edit-ni/README.md

 Delete hosts or downloaded files.
 Usable when selecting hosts (_Browse_) or open files (_Show open remote files_).

+## TODO

+* Consider another location for the temporary files
+* Enumerate the open file list when atom is launched

 ## Credits
-This is a fork of a project created by Sverre Aleksandersen (sveale).
+This is a fork of a project created by Sverre Aleksandersen (@sveale).
 It was forked to implement bug fixes and several new features.